 Community Sailing Center Accreditation

 To learn more about the process, please download the 2017 Accreditation Application.
 If you would like to understand more about the Quality Assurance Assessment used in the process you can read more here.

-We would like to congratulate and welcome the following centers into the Accreditation Program: Regatta Point Community Sailing, Community Sailing of Colorado and Renton Sailing Club.
+We would like to congratulate and welcome the following centers into the Accreditation Program: Renton Sailing Club, Community Boating Center of New Bedford and Downtown Community Sailing Center.

 Please note that US Sailing accredits Keelboat Sailing Schools in addition to Community Sailing Centers.
 These are different accreditations and a center meeting both terms, would apply for each accreditation separately.